 The Committee on Leadership and Service is responsible for leadership training and development, recruiting volunteers to fill standing committee openings, and for presenting to the congregation candidates for vacancies on the Parish Board, Parish offices, and Trustees to the congregation.
 We spend an average of three-four hours per month on committee business, including a 60-90 minute monthly meeting.

-In collaboration with our Director of Lifespan Religious Education, the LRE Committee oversees the programming for children, youth and adults.
+In collaboration with our Director of Religious Education and Family Ministry, the LRE Committee oversees the programming for children, youth and adults.
 Our programs support faith development and spiritual growth at all ages and stages of life.
 We welcome volunteers to support our children’s programs as:

 - Assistants in the Nursery, Spirit Play class and Chapel on Sunday mornings